 Listed below are a few things you should be especially watchful for and/or want to ask about prior to visiting someone's home:

-- Do they have a pool?
+• Do they have a pool?
 Does it have a fence with a self-closing, self-latching gate?
-Can the children get to the area where the pool is located? - Are there guns in the house?
-Are they stored unloaded in a locked box with the bullets locked separately?
+Can the children get to the area where the pool is located?